Sexpionage: Specific examples

 The Washington Post reported in 1987 that "most westerners who have spent any length of time in Moscow have their favorite tale of an attempted seduction by a KGB swallow or raven."

 Ghislaine Maxwell’s father, Robert Maxwell, was engaged with both MI6 and the KGB.
 Ghislaine Maxwell was later alleged to have been involved with a group of young women who were, perhaps, over the UK age of consent, but who were under the age of consent in the USA.
 Coincidental or otherwise, the interaction between these facts and the timing of legal action against HRH Queen Elizabeth II's son Andrew very close to the Queen’s Platinum Jubilee (and to the death of her husband, HRH Prince Philip) largely remains subject to significant debate.

 East German spies

+In East Germany from the late 1960s onwards, the Ministry of State Security (Stasi) recruited call girls, nicknamed "Mielke's Maidens" after the Stasi chief Erich Mielke, to perform a number of sexpionage functions.
+The women met up with western diplomats and businessmen in order to compromise them, and reported back on their attitudes to East Germany.
+They also identified lesbians and homosexuals who might be susceptible to blackmail, as well as East Germans who were seeking to escape to the west and had made contact with western businessmen.
+The Stasi used specific hotels in East Germany as places for these women to take their customers.
+The hotels were often bugged and some had full-time Stasi employees working there.

-Spies for East Germany were called "Romeos" created by Markus Wolf, the former head of East Germany's foreign intelligence service the Stasi.
-Around 40 women were prosecuted for espionage in the Federal Republic of Germany.
+A network of male East German spies, called "Romeos", was created by Markus Wolf, the head of East Germany's foreign intelligence service.
+These agents were assigned to develop long-term relationships with sources in West Germany.
+The sources were usually women, often secretaries in the ministries and government offices of the West German capital Bonn.
+Around 40 women were prosecuted for espionage in West Germany as a result of romantic relationships with undercover East German agents.